BTI’s Methodology and Approach

 The Clients We Interview

-BTI conducted independent, one-on-one interviews between March 22, 2012 and September 12, 2012.
+BTI conducted independent, one-on-one interviews between March 11, 2013 and July 22, 2013.
 Each year, BTI's study includes between 50% and 55% of companies participating in prior years.
 This approach provides for accurate analysis of longitudinal trends while simultaneously allowing for insights into new, changing and up-and-coming opportunities and firms.
 This year's interviews represent: